top of page

 Sedelmyer grew up in Erie, PA and after learning the ropes of the violin as a student of the Suzuki method from a young age, had his first stage time with his father’s folk rock band, and later, a rock band of peers.
 He honed a quick mind at Wake Forest in NC, where he was a competitive debater.
 He lasted a year in a post-college corporate consulting job and followed a calling to Nashville in 2008.
 There, he became an integral part of the weekly jam at East Nashville’s 5 Spot and an avid student of bluegrass, old-time and other roots genres.
 As an integral member of The Farewell Drifters from 2009 to 2011, he developed a new take on string band pop, which the band took all over the country.
 In 2012, he shifted focus to 10 String Symphony, a duo with fiddler/banjo player and songwriter Rachel Baiman.
 Conceived as a side experiment, the project lifted off with two charting albums and bookings in France, the UK, New Zealand, Australia and Hong Kong.

-Christian has collaborated with 16-time Grammy award winner Jerry Douglas in his namesake band since 2014, during such tenure earning 2 Grammy nominations himself for albums recorded with the Jerry Douglas Band - 2017’s What If, nominated in the Best Contemporary Instrumental Album category, and 2021’s Leftover Feelings, nominated in the Best Americana Album Category, a soulful collaboration between the band and iconic songwriter John Hiatt.
+Christian has collaborated and toured with 16-time Grammy award winner Jerry Douglas in his namesake band since 2014, during such tenure earning 2 Grammy nominations himself for albums recorded with the Jerry Douglas Band - 2017’s What If, nominated in the Best Contemporary Instrumental Album category, and 2021’s Leftover Feelings, nominated in the Best Americana Album Category, a soulful collaboration between the band and iconic songwriter John Hiatt.

 The old saying “he’s just getting started” applies here.
 Sedelmyer is established as a first-call musician and admired by music watchers as a leader with limitless potential.
 Asked about his personal mission statement, he offers six highly refined words: “Protect your inspiration at all costs.”